Travelling to Europe for the First Time? We Live Here – We Can Help!

 However, countries in the Balkans, the United Kingdom, and Ireland, for example, all have a separate border to cross since they are not in the Schengen Zone.
 Also, always check the visa restrictions for your passport with your country’s government/embassy before leaving!
 If you need a visa for the Schengen Zone, you will have to apply beforehand for a “Schengen Visa”.

 Popular Destinations in Europe

 If you are planning your first Europe trip route, it’s easy to feel overwhelmed.
 There are just so many places to check out!
-The capital cities are always a popular place to start because they often times have the best sights, a big airport to fly into, and they are generally well connected to the rest of the country you want to explore.
+The capital cities are always a popular place to start because they often times have the best sights and a big airport to fly into.
+They are also generally well connected to the rest of the country you want to explore.
 The capitals just make sense as a starting point for any new country.